 Serves as an independent advocate and problem-solver for children placed in group homes by Children and Family Services.
-Children are encouraged to call or email the Ombudsman, who will look into the issues they raise, and if needed, provide assistance in resolving problems.
+Children are encouraged to call or email the Ombudsman, who will look into issues and provide assistance in resolving problems.

-Uncashed Checks.....(213) 974-7452
+Uncashed Checks......(213) 974-7452